stbnrivas/dataModels/StreetLighting/Streetlight/doc/spec.md

 # Streetlight

-An entity of type `Streetlight` represents a streetlight composed by a column, one or more arms together with their corresponding lanterns and lamps.
+An entity of type `Streetlight` represents a urban streetlight.
+Actually, there will be an entity of type `Streetlight` per lamp.
+Thus, if a particular pole holds more than one lantern there will be as many streetlight entites as installed lamps.
+As a result there might be more than one streetlight entity per location.
-A `Steeetlight` entity does not contain any attribute corresponding to its structural characteristics.
+A `Steeetlight` entity does not contain any attribute corresponding to structural characteristics.
 Such data is captured by entities of type `StreetlightModel`.

 ## Data Model